Compare

 Cross-compiled

-Entity capacity at 60 FPS 1,000,000 4 Verified at 60 FPS in the live demo. ~10K – 30K 10 Classic GameObject path; Entities ECS data layout compiles to WebGL but the Burst + Jobs multipliers that drive DOTS native numbers don't transfer.
-Native excels; no production web target to measure.
+Entity capacity at 60 FPS 1,000,000 4 Verified at 60 FPS in the live demo. ~10K – 30K 13 Classic GameObject path; Entities ECS data layout compiles to WebGL but the Burst + Jobs multipliers that drive DOTS native numbers don't transfer.

 GC-free architecture Zero per-frame allocations across the core loop.
-10 Mono runtime garbage-collects per frame on the WebGL target.
+13 Mono runtime garbage-collects per frame on the WebGL target.
 The DOTS GC-light story relies on Burst, which doesn't deliver its native gains on web.
-C++ — no managed GC.
-Applies to native; no production web build.

 Concurrency model Cooperative task system 5 ConcurrentExecutor time-slices tasks with explicit dependencies.
 Workers optional, not required.
-10 ,11 Jobs require Wasm threads (SharedArrayBuffer + COI) and Burst on WebGL is experimental.
+13 ,14 Jobs require Wasm threads (SharedArrayBuffer + COI) and Burst on WebGL is experimental.
 Treating experimental as not supported, the production web build is effectively main-thread.
-Native threads Real OS threads on desktop / console.
-No production web build to evaluate.

 Architecture